 Camp Chef vs Rec Tec – Grill Reviews

 Between the main cooking surface area and the adjustable cooking surface, this grill features 811 square inches of cooking surface area to work with.
-If you purchase a model with either the side sear box or the side griddle, you can tack on an additional 230 square inches of cooking surface area.

 The best part?
 The price point of this grill is hard to beat – as far as bang for your buck goes, and what you’re getting here, this is one of the best value picks across most any type of grill.

 Rec Tec RT 590

 With the Rec Tec RT 590, you’re getting a cooker made of incredibly high quality stainless steel all the way around.
 The last thing you have to worry about with this grill is durability issues, rusting, or paint chipping off.
 With proper care, it can last for decades.